charlie-lee/SLAM_related_notes/chapters/06_slam_papers_overview.md

       via a quasi-convex optimization that can be *globally optimally* solved
 - Efficient loop closure module
   - Incorporation of relative translation directions to solve camera drifts
+- Advantage of L-Infinity SLAM
+  - Many tasks of map maintenance (feature/map point selection, point culling, map updating and aggregation) can be done in a low priority thread or even offline
+  - The system can handle pure rotation motions

 #### 2.1.11 Illumination Robust Monocular Direct Visual Odometry for Outdoor Environment Mapping [@Wu2019MonoVO]